anthem53/AutoActivityManager/README.md

 + To make it possible to execute EXE file
 + To add new window for register every day or every N days.
 + To find good model for day system
++ To execute python code in this shell program at every day.
++ To execute python code at every N days

 # Cenceled plan in TO DO List